Good News Gardens

 As people who study scripture, we know that life begins and is restored in a garden.
 Our experience in the garden enables us to grow as God’s people.
 The food we grow together can help feed our people and our neighbors.

-- Space for a 75-foot garden plot in full sun and with access to watering (sprinkler system, hose, or reliable volunteers!)
+- Space for a garden plot in full sun and with access to watering (sprinkler system, hose, or reliable volunteers!)

 - A designated coordinator to serve as point person and program lead.